b3iA/ebook.js/README.txt

             The source location of the material for the given chapter.
 This can be any value appropriate to the chosen input filter (see above).

+		* "filter" (string, optional):
+			If a set of filter chains have been specified, this reference to a chain by name is mandatory.
+This feature can be used to support multi-source or variably filtered content.

 AUTHORING FILTERS
 -----------------